jhdo95/TuneHub/README.md

-# songs-project
+# TuneHub
-TuneHub - Share and Discuss Your Favorite Tunes:
+ Share and Discuss Your Favorite Tunes:
    Welcome to TuneHub, a web application that lets you share your favorite tunes with the world and engage in discussions through comments.
 Whether you're a music enthusiast or just looking to discover new tracks, TuneHub provides a platform to connect with others who share your musical interests.

 Features: